-Each month leading up to the Rebelle Rally, Tiffany and Rori will answer a few questions about themselves and their preparation for the rally.
+Each month leading up to and following the Rebelle Rally, Tiffany and Rori will answer a few questions about themselves and the rally.

 If you have a question for Tiffany or Rori, visit Team Roads Less Traveled’s Facebook page and submit your question and we’ll try and answer it in an upcoming monthly Q&A!